joseluistello/joseluistello/README.md

 #### A data analyst and software developer from México.
 ---

-**Besides analysis and software, I enjoy building financial models, technical writing and teaching in my [blog](https://joseluistello.live/).**
+**Besides analysis and software, I enjoy building financial models, write technical stuff and teaching in my [blog](https://joseluistello.live/).**

 - 🌱 I’m currently learning data engineering.
 - ❤️ I'm passionate about business and product, especially the process of discovering and understanding growth systems.
 - ⚡ I love read mangas, books, tech & business blogs.
-- 🌩️ I have a [database](https://www.notion.so/joseluistello/resources-3b96a11183d342b889c95e9bcb1e0c7f) with resources on machine learning, product, writing, finance and more.
+- 🌩️ I have a [database](https://www.notion.so/joseluistello/resources-3b96a11183d342b889c95e9bcb1e0c7f) with resources on statistical learning, product, writing, finance and more.

 ---